changepack/changepack/write/README.md

 The `write` bounded context includes the following models:

-1. `Newsletter`: Represents a changelog, sent in a form of a newsletter, which is a collection of posts documenting changes and updates.
+* `Newsletter`: Represents a changelog, sent in a form of a newsletter, which is a collection of posts documenting changes and updates.
-2. `Post`: Represents a post within a changelog, containing content and metadata.
+* `Post`: Represents a post within a changelog, containing content and metadata.
-3. `Publication`: A model that facilitates the creation and updating of posts, incorporating associated updates and managing their publication status.
+* `Publication`: A service object that facilitates the creation and updating of posts, incorporating associated updates and managing their publication status.
-4. `Source`: Represents a source of updates, such as a repository or team, providing essential information for filtering and reporting purposes.
+* `Source`: Represents a source of updates, such as a repository or team, providing essential information for filtering and reporting purposes.
-5. `Update`: Represents an update within a source, such as a commit or issue, containing relevant information and metadata.
+* `Update`: Represents an update within a source, such as a commit or issue, containing relevant information and metadata.
+* `Filter`: Represents a set of criteria used to include or exclude updates based on their content, type, or source.
+It supports dynamic filtering of updates to ensure that only relevant changes are documented and published.
+* `Sydney`: A service object that interfaces with OpenAI's GPT to generate content based on updates.
+It supports operations like writing, choosing, and describing, utilizing AI to enhance content creation.

 ## Features and functionality